anmol-07/next-js-feature-rich-table/README.md

 # Next JS Server initialization

 1. As npm install was done earlier only in other terminal switch to node version >= 18 again.
-2. Then do npm run dev, to start the Next.JS server.
+2. Then again do cd data-table-app and after that do npm run dev, to start the Next.JS server.

 # Some improvements which could be done